kcjengr/qtpyvcp/docs/source/tutorials/widget_rules.rst

     the property you select.
 This indicate the type of value the Expression should return.

 - **Channels**
     Add at least one channel to be used to trigger the rule and provide a value for use in the expression.
 To do this click at the **Add Channel** button on top of the table and fill in the channel address.
-The channel address format is ``datasource:channel_name?query``
+The channel address format is ``datasource:channel_name?query``.
+Type the first letter of the `Data Plugin` to get a list of channels for that plugin.

     Examples::

-        status:paused                       # bool, whether the machine is paused or not status:joint[0].homed               # bool, whether joint No. 0 is homed tootlable:current_tool              # dict, dictionary of current tool data tootlable:current_tool?diameter     # float, query diameter of the currently loaded tool tootlable:current_tool?comment      # string, query comment for the currently loaded tool
+        status:paused                       # bool, whether the machine is paused or not status:joint[0].homed               # bool, whether joint No. 0 is homed position:abs?string&axis=x          # string, current absolute position of the X axis tootlable:current_tool              # dict, dictionary of current tool data tootlable:current_tool?diameter     # float, query diameter of the currently loaded tool tootlable:current_tool?comment      # string, query comment for the currently loaded tool